Start a Business

 In Simple Terms: Imagine you're throwing a big party.
 You'd need to send out official invites (registering your business), maybe get a permit if it's a big outdoor event (licenses), and pool your party funds separately from your personal money (business bank account).
 This step makes sure your business is legit and operates smoothly within the law.

 Having the right insurance coverage is essential to protecting your business and your livelihood.
-If you formed your company, obtain insurance.
+With the right insurance, you can protect your business from potential risks and liabilities, and ensure that you are covered in the event of an accident or disaster.

 Step 3: Develop and Market Your Product/Service